firstdraft/appdev-lessons/lessons/omnicalc-2.md

 Ahh, just what we needed to display on our "Street to Coordinates" result page!
 Wow, APIs seem intimidating, but in reality it's just a URL that we provide and we get back information from a database owned by some company.
 Once we get to the stage of entering a URL with some form data and receiving a response, then it's actually pretty simple to finish our app.

 Now it's time to actually get our form and results working.
-We'll start by just copying our working URL into the `experiment` action in our GitPod app:
+We'll start by just copying our working URL into the `experiment` action in our Gitpod app:

 ```ruby
 # app/controllers/application_controller.rb